 Students will develop the ability to uncover the logical structure of ordinary language; to recognize, represent, and assess everyday statements and arguments; and to work competently within formal logical systems.
 The material will be presented in three distinct sections, with an exam after each section.
 The first section is introductory.
 Topics include basic logical concepts, the informal analysis of statements, the nature and analysis of arguments, and fallacies (including statistical fallacies).
 The second section concerns categorical logic.
 Topics include categorical statements, the logical relationships amongst categorical propositions, and categorical syllogisms.
 The third section concerns propositional logic.
 Topics include the truth-functional operators and the use of truth tables to prove validity.
 Note that the course is excellent preparation for standardized graduate admissions tests (GRE, LSAT, MCAT).

 Spanish 211, Intermediate Spanish, is a continuation of Spanish 111, Elementary Spanish, and is therefore, designed to continue the study of the language and culture in the Spanish-speaking world.
 By the end of this class, students should be able to complete intermediate-level communicative tasks in Spanish using the communication strategies, grammar structures and vocabulary acquired during the semester, and to understand and be able to talk about the diversity of the Spanish-speaking world.
 The goals of this course are based on the Standards for Foreign Language Learning in the 21st Century.
-Students in the Honors section will have the opportunity to work with authentic material (news articles, literature, etc.) and will engage reading and writing strategies they have learned in regular classes in the production of class work and homework in Spanish.
+These standards, often referred to as the 5 Cs, emphasize the following areas: Communication in Spanish; Learning about different cultures in the Spanish speaking world; Using language to make connections to other disciplines; Comparing and contrasting languages and cultures to develop a deeper understanding about language and; Using the larger community as a way to experience and acquire knowledge about language.
+Students in the Honors section will have the opportunity to work with authentic materials (news articles, literature, etc.) and will engage reading and writing strategies they have learned in regular classes in the production of class work and homework in Spanish.
 Because this Honors section will also include Croft students, who will necessarily continue to Spanish 303 and 305, we will spend more time in preparing all the students for excellence in those courses.
-In sum, Spanish 211 contributes to the Honors College curriculum not only by fulfilling the language requirement but also by emphasizing critical thinking and writing by using original source material, and by contributing to an interdisciplinary approach to learning.